hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 ;; MSG SIZE  rcvd: 117
 ```

-> [!NOTE]
-> The authoritative name server is configured to not send queries to other servers, therefore the `+norecurse` option is passed in.
+> **Note:** The authoritative name server is configured to not send queries to other servers, therefore the `+norecurse` option is passed in.

 The following lines provide a bit more information on the response.